patipencil/devops-tools/README.md

 # devops-tools
-This repository will host all the required code for installing, configuring the DevOps tools.
+This repository will host all the required code for installing and configuring the DevOps tools.